andrup/CarND-Advanced-Lane-Lines/README.md

 ```

 The `warp()` function takes as inputs an image (`img`) and calls the fuction `get_warp_parameters()` to get based on a source and destination rectangle the transformation matrix.
-I chosed to hardcode the source and destination points in the following manner by reading out the pixels on an image for a straight line road test image:
+I chosed to hardcode the source and destination points in the following manner by reading out the pixels on an image of a straight line road test image:

 ```python
 def get_warp_parameters():